Tuttotorna/lon-mirror/README.md

 Measures invariants that persist under transformations without a privileged observer.

-Isolates structure that is real but non-experiential for human cognition.
+Isolates structure that exists independently of human perception or encoding.

 ---